 After all these years Jersey City has its own brewery.
-It’s surprising that more have opened as the city has grown over the last 20 years, but New Jersey liquor laws can pose challenges.
+It’s surprising that more haven’t opened as the city has grown over the last 20 years, but New Jersey liquor laws can pose challenges.
 And that’s why Departed Soles is the only one around.

 The brewery opened in 2015 in the old factory area in downtown Jersey City that has been redeveloped into an arts district.
 It started out as a gluten-free brewery in honor of the brewer’s friend who had Celiac disease — they have a lot more traditional beer now, but still have at least two gluten-free options at the tasting room.